cmvandrevala/cmvandrevala.github.io/teaching/phy/202/lesson-plans/magnetic-force-on-a-wire.md

 topics:
   - Magnetic force on a current-carrying wire
   - Torque on a current-carrying loop
+objectives:
+  - Solve for the magnetic forces acting on a current-carrying wire in a magnetic field
+  - Solve for the direction of the forces on a current-carrying wire in a magnetic field using the right-hand rules
+  - Analyze the torque on a square loop of wire in a magnetic field
 ---

-## 🎯 Objectives

-* Solve for the magnetic forces acting on a current-carrying wire in a magnetic field
-* Solve for the direction of the forces on a current-carrying wire in a magnetic field using the right-hand rules
-* Analyze the torque on a square loop of wire in a magnetic field

 ## 📋 Sequence